 Eating a healthy, balanced diet doesn’t just provide your body with the nutrients it needs – it can also help you maintain a healthy weight.

-Among post-menopausal women, being underweight is the main contributing factor when it comes to reduced bone density and bone loss, so a very low body weight can increase the risk of developing both osteopenia and osteoporosis.
+Among post-menopausal women, being underweight is the main contributing factor for reduced bone density and bone loss, so a very low body weight can increase the risk of developing both osteopenia and osteoporosis.

-Frequently losing and then regaining weight is especially detrimental to bone loss, and a recent study found that this can lead to significant bone loss over the years.
-Trying to maintain a healthy weight is one of the best things you can do to protect your bones.
+Frequently losing and regaining weight is especially detrimental to bone loss, and a recent study found this can lead to significant bone loss over the years.
+Maintaining a healthy weight is one of the best things you can do to protect your bones.

-For some tips on maintaining a healthy weight, why not check out the range of content we have available on the health section of our website?
+For tips on maintaining a healthy weight, why not check out our health section?

 8. Eat food high in zinc and magnesium

-Magnesium and zinc are also minerals that are needed for maintaining strong bones.
+Magnesium and zinc are minerals needed for maintaining strong bones.

-Magnesium helps convert vitamin D into an active form that encourages proper calcium absorption – and a study of more than 73,000 women found that participants who consumed 400 mg of magnesium a day had a higher bone density than participants who consumed 200 mg.
+Magnesium helps convert vitamin D into an active form that encourages proper calcium absorption – and a study of more than 73,000 women found that those who consumed 400mg of magnesium a day had a higher bone density than participants who consumed 200mg.

-To find out more about each of these minerals and how to get more of them through your diet, check out our guides below.
+To find out more about each of these minerals, check out our guides on zinc and magnesium.

-Because calcium is best absorbed in small amounts, it’s always best to get your calcium from your diet rather than from supplements.
+Because calcium is best absorbed in small amounts, it’s always better to get your calcium from your diet rather than from supplements.

-However, supplements can sometimes be helpful for those who have an increased risk of developing osteoporosis.
-According to the NHS, taking less than 1,500mg of calcium a day is unlikely to cause harm, but you should always speak to your GP before starting to take supplements – just to make sure this is the right course of action for you.
+However, supplements can sometimes help those who have an increased risk of developing osteoporosis.
+According to the NHS, taking less than 1,500mg of calcium a day is unlikely to cause harm, but you should always speak to your GP before starting to take supplements to make sure it’s the right course of action for you.

-Generally speaking though, the supplement that’s often recommended for improving bone health is vitamin D, as our bodies cannot absorb calcium without it.
+Generally, the supplement that’s often recommended for improving bone health is vitamin D, as our bodies can’t absorb calcium without it.

 Final thoughts…

-Looking after our bones is important throughout all stages of life, but as we age and our bones become thinner, it’s even more crucial to think about the different ways we can maintain bone health.
+Looking after our bones is important at all stages of life.
+But as we age and our bones become thinner, it’s even more important to consider the different ways we can maintain bone health.

-If you’d like to find out more about how to look after your bones, you might want to read Henrietta’s story of living with osteoporosis, or head over to the ROS website using the button below.
+To find out more about how to look after your bones, you might find it helpful to read Henrietta’s story of living with osteoporosis, or head over to the ROS website using the button below.

 Do you have any more tips for improving bone health?
-We’d love to hear about your experiences in the comments below.
+We’d be interested to hear about your experiences in the comments below.